Get started with Azure SQL Managed Instance auditing

-- If you change retention period from 0 (unlimited retention) to any other value, please note that retention will only apply to logs written after retention value was changed (logs written during the period when retention was set to unlimited are preserved, even after retention is enabled).
+- If you change retention period from 0 (unlimited retention) to any other value, retention will only apply to logs written after retention value was changed (logs written during the period when retention was set to unlimited are preserved, even after retention is enabled).

-In the storage account, go to Overview and click Blobs.
+In the storage account, go to Overview and select Blobs.

-In the top menu, click + Container to create a new container.
+In the top menu, select + Container to create a new container.

-Provide a container Name, set Public access level to Private, and then click OK.
+Provide a container Name, set Public access level to Private, and then select OK.

 Customers wishing to configure an immutable log store for their server- or database-level audit events should follow the instructions provided by Azure Storage.
 (Please ensure you have selected Allow additional appends when you configure the immutable blob storage.)

-In the containers list, click the newly created container and then click Container properties.
+In the containers list, select the newly created container and then select Container properties.

-Copy the container URL by clicking the copy icon and save the URL (for example, in Notepad) for future use.
+Copy the container URL by selecting the copy icon and save the URL (for example, in Notepad) for future use.
 The container URL format should be